jagannath12333/-SEO-Content-Quality-Duplicate-Detector/README.md

 Sentiment Polarity

+Outputs

+Full model performance, including classification report, confusion matrix, and feature importance plots, are available inside the GitHub repository.

+The trained model (quality_model.pkl) and scaler (scaler.pkl) are included for reproducibility.

 Limitations

-Small dataset size may limit generalization
+Dataset is small (81 rows) which limits model generalization.

-Readability metrics may vary for technical content
+Readability scores can vary across technical or marketing content.

-No deep contextual embedding (BERT or transformer-based models not used)
+No transformer-based embeddings (BERT) were used for semantic understanding.

-Future Improvements
+Future Enhancements

-Integrate transformer embeddings for better similarity detection

-Add visualization dashboard for content quality trends
+Add transformer-based embeddings for advanced text representation.

-Extend duplicate detection to domain-level comparison
+Extend duplicate detection to multi-domain comparisons.

+Automate quality monitoring for new content uploads.

 Author